+\textbf{Visualizing that the two-phase phenomenon is widely shared by different DNNs learned for different tasks.} We observed such a two-phase phenomenon on MLPs, VGG-11 \cite{simonyan2014very}, and the revised long short-term memory (LSTM) on different types of data, including image data (MNIST \cite{lecun1998gradient}, CIFAR-10 \cite{krizhevsky2009learning}, and the Tiny ImageNet dataset \cite{le2015tiny}), tabular data (two UCI datasets of census income and TV news \cite{asuncion2007uci}), and natural language data (CoLA \cite{warstadt2019neural}, SST-2 \cite{socher2013recursive}, and AGNews \cite{del2005ranking}).
+We also observed MLPs with Leaky ReLU layers \cite{maas2013rectifier}, with different learning rates, and with different batch sizes.
+Figure~\ref{fig:curve}(a,b) shows the two-phase phenomenon on some DNNs, and please see the supplementary material for results on more DNNs.
+Specifically, given two input samples { $x_1$} and { $x_2$}, the feature similarity between { $x_1$} and { $x_2$} { $\cos(F_t^{(l)}|_{x_1}, F_t^{(l)}|_{x_2})$}, and the cosine similarity of gradients { $\cos(\dot F_t^{(l)}|_{x_1}, \dot F_t^{(l)}|_{x_2})$} keep increasing, which demonstrates the phenomenon. { $\dot F_{t}^{(l)}$} denotes the gradient of the loss \emph{w.r.t.} the feature { $F_{t}^{(l)}$} in Eq. \eqref{eq:140}.

+Note that such a decrease of feature diversity sometimes appears in very early epochs (or iterations) of the training process.
+More crucially, as Figure \ref{fig:phenomenon}(c) shows, when the loss directly decreases in the first epoch, it can be considered as a short first phase in very early iterations.
+Besides, the learning process is sometimes stuck when the task is difficult.
+Then \textbf{we can consider the learning-sticking problem} as the first phase with an infinite length (please see the supplementary material for more discussions).

-\textbf{Connection to the epoch-wise double descent.} The above two-phase phenomenon is closely related to the epoch-wise double descent behavior, which was investigated by \cite{nakkiran2019deep} and \cite{heckel2020early}.
-The epoch-wise double descent behavior has three stages during the training process of a DNN.
-The testing error decreases in the first stage, then increases in the second stage, and finally continues to decrease in the third stage.
-As Figure~\ref{fig:curve}(d) shows, the first and the second stages in the epoch-wise double descent behavior are temporally aligned with the first phase in the aforementioned two-phase phenomenon, where the training loss does not change significantly.
-Please see Appendix Section B for more discussion about the epoch-wise double descent behavior.
-Instead of explaining the epoch-wise double descent behavior, in this paper, we mainly explain the decrease of feature diversity in the first phase.
+\textbf{Connection to the epoch-wise double descent.} Figure \ref{fig:phenomenon}(d) shows that the epoch-wise double-descent behavior \cite{nakkiran2019deep, heckel2020early} is temporally aligned with the first phase in the aforementioned two-phase phenomenon.
+Please see the supplementary material for more discussions.
+Instead of explaining the epoch-wise double descent, in this paper, we mainly explain the decrease of the feature diversity.